jdbuenol/AdventureFishalist/docs/codingStyle.md

 ## Associative Arrays

-For associative arrays with more than three or more elements you should first create the empty array and push one item per line.
+For associative arrays with three or more elements you should first create the empty array and push one item per line.

 ```php
 $associativeArray = []; // This is okay